Personal Injury

 Qualified call rules and credits:

-You should receive a written definition of a qualified plumbing call, including minimum duration and clear hire intent.
-You should have a clear credit policy for wrong numbers, spam, out-of-area calls, and callers asking for work you do not offer.
-You should have call recordings available for quality review and dispute resolution.
+You should receive a written definition of a qualified personal injury call, including minimum duration, case-type fit, and jurisdiction match.
+You should also have a clear credit policy for wrong numbers, spam, duplicate calls, out-of-area callers, and matters that fall outside your intake criteria.
+Call recordings should be available for quality review and dispute resolution.

 Routing and coverage hours:

-Calls should route to the right line first, with backup routing if the primary line is busy or unanswered.
-You should be able to set business hours, after-hours handling, and emergency coverage windows.
-You should be able to pause or throttle call volume when technicians are fully booked.
+Calls should route to the correct intake line first, with backup routing if the primary line is unanswered.
+You should be able to define intake hours, after-hours handling, overflow rules, and coverage by jurisdiction or case type.
+If your intake team reaches capacity, call volume should be adjustable without breaking reporting continuity.

 Reporting that matches plumbing outcomes: